Defense rests its case at murder trial of Kyle Rittenhouse

 Prosecutors, for their part, have stressed a much longer window, saying the tragic chain of events occurred over hours, starting with Rittenhouse’s fateful decision to go to a volatile protest with a rifle.

-Rittenhouse had gone to Kenosha with an AR-style semi-automatic weapon and a medic bag in what the former police and fire youth cadet said was an effort to protect property after rioters had set fires and ransacked businesses on previous nights.

-The case has divided Americans over whether Rittenhouse was a patriot taking a stand against lawlessness or a vigilante.

-On Wednesday, Rittenhouse spent most of the day on the stand giving his account of what happened in those frenzied minutes on Aug.
-25, 2020, sobbing so hard at one point that the judge called a recess.
+On Wednesday, Rittenhouse spent most of the day on the stand giving his account of what happened in those frenzied minutes, declaring: “I didn’t do anything wrong.
+I defended myself."

 Rittenhouse testified that he heard a gunshot directly behind him as he was being chased by Rosenbaum, but also that he never saw Rosenbaum with a gun.
 Authorities said the shot was a bullet fired into the air by someone else in the crowd.

-In an account largely corroborated by video and the prosecution’s own witnesses, Rittenhouse said that Rosenbaum cornered him and put his hand on the barrel of his rifle, the second man hit him with a skateboard, and the third man came at him with a gun of his own.
+The account Rittenhouse gave has largely been corroborated by a wealth of video and the prosecution’s own witnesses: Rittenhouse said that Rosenbaum cornered him and put his hand on the barrel of his rifle, the second man hit him with a skateboard, and the third man came at him with a gun of his own.

-His testimony was interrupted by an angry exchange in which his lawyers demanded a mistrial with no right to a retrial, accusing the chief prosecutor of asking Rittenhouse out-of-bounds questions.
+At one point Wednesday, his lawyers angrily demanded the judge declare mistrial and bar Rittenhouse from being retried — essentially asking that the whole case be thrown out.
+They accused the chief prosecutor of asking Rittenhouse out-of-bounds questions.

-Circuit Judge Bruce Schroeder, though plainly mad at the prosecutor, did not immediately rule on the request.
-On Thursday, he pressed ahead with the case and said it would be ideal if the trial were to conclude on Friday.
+Circuit Judge Bruce Schroeder, though plainly mad at the prosecutor, did not immediately rule on the request, and pressed on with the case.

-Much of the testimony has centered on Rosenbaum's killing, since that set in motion the bloodshed that followed.

-Rittenhouse said Rosenbaum was carrying a chain earlier that night and had twice threatened to kill him.